bezmoradi/tutorials/go/scope.md

 ```

 In the above program, we have the `name` variable at package-level; that's why it's accessible from any other part of that package (It's not accessible from other packages though).
 Let's analyze what's happening when the `main` function is run.
-The Go compiler fist checks the block-level scope of the `main` function to see whether it finds any variable called `name` or not which in this case it doesn't find any.
-Then it goes one level up and starts looking for the `name` variable at package-level and finally it finds it.
+The Go compiler first checks the block-level scope of the `main` function to see whether it finds any variable called `name` or not which in this case it doesn't find any; then it goes one level up and starts looking for the `name` variable at package-level and finally it finds it.
 Now let's see what would happen if we have variables with identical names in different scopes:

 ```go
 package main